damisotomi/Inventory-tracking-web-application/README.md

 6. Read the manual on the site to get started
 7. Navigate as you like

-Live website can be viewd at http://dami-sotomi-shopify-backend-challenge.azurewebsites.net/ or at https://shopify-backend-developer-intern-challenge.damilolasotomi.repl.co/
+Live website can be viewed at http://dami-sotomi-shopify-backend-challenge.azurewebsites.net/
+<p> or at </p>
+https://shopify-backend-developer-intern-challenge.damilolasotomi.repl.co/

 For best experience, view on a laptop 😁😁